slawekwaga/DeSmuME-Reloaded/README.md

 A file named "desmume-libretro.so" will be created.
 Place it in the core directory of your RetroArch setup.

+After that, run the followings command to use the libpcap functions in standard user mode :
+- sudo setcap cap_net_raw,cap_net_admin=eip /your_path_of_the_core_directory/desmume-libretro.so
+- sudo setcap cap_net_raw,cap_net_admin=eip /your_path_of_the_retroarch_bin_directory/retroarch

+Place your bios files in the System/Bios directory of your RetroArch setup, and in the Core Options choose Yes for "Use Bios Files" if you want to use the WiFi and restart RetroArch :
+- ARM7 filename : NDS-bios-ARM7.bin ( originally named biosnds7.bin on the Web )
+- ARM9 filename : NDS-bios-ARM9.bin ( originally named biosnds9.bin on the Web )
+- Firmware filename : NDS-bios-Firmware.bin ( originally named firmware.bin on the Web )

 # SETUP FOR WINDOWS

 DeSmuME Classic Version :